coupergateway/couper-examples/error-handling-ba/README.md

-# Error Handling with the Basic Auth Access Control
+# Error Handling

+In this example we demonstrate how you can create custom errors for a specific access control by configuring an `error_handler` block.

 Suppose, we have an endpoint `/test` which we protect with a basic_auth access control: